-Sure it’s unashamedly touristy, but ambling along this 1km-long walkway is arguably the quintessential Barcelona experience.
-Lined with regal historical buildings, La Rambla is a great place to stroll and soak up the buzzing atmosphere, with great people-watching and street performers.
+It’s unashamedly touristy, but ambling along this 1km-long walkway is arguably the quintessential Barcelona experience.
+Lined with regal historical buildings, La Rambla is a great place to stroll, particularly if you time it right – early morning is best.

 4. Browse the Mercat de la Boqueria

 Barcelona has some wonderful beaches perfect for resting aching feet after days of sightseeing.
 Barceloneta is the most popular, with its lovely sweep of golden sand and promenade backed with restaurants.
 For something less crowded, walk further north towards the Fòrum area.

 7. Gaze at Joan Miró's public art

 The definitive collection of Barcelona’s favourite homegrown artist at Fundació Joan Miró is worth forking out for, but there are fantastic Miró sculptures around the city for free viewing.
 Parc de Joan Miró is home to his epic 22m-tall Woman and Bird sculpture covered in primary coloured glazed tiles and rising dramatically from a sparkling pool.
-There’s also a Miró mosaic on the pavement of La Rambla and another displayed unexpectedly on the outside wall of Terminal 2 at the airport.
+There’s also a Miró mosaic in the central walkway of La Rambla and another displayed unexpectedly on the outside wall of Terminal 2 at the airport.

-There’s always some cultural freebie going on in town, whether it’s jazz in the park, a modern art installation or flamenco.
-Visit For Free for information on upcoming free cultural events.
+There’s always some sort of free cultural event going on around town, whether it’s jazz in the park, a poetry reading or a kids' workshop.
+Visit For Free (forfree.cat) for information on upcoming events.

-Get lost in a warren of cobblestone laneways lined with bars, charming eateries, historic architecture and upmarket shops in the atmospheric medieval quarter of Barri Gòtic.
+Get lost in a warren of cobblestone alleyways lined with bars and quirky shops and dotted with quiet little plaças, in the atmospheric medieval quarter of Barri Gòtic.
 Eventually you’ll almost certainly surface on La Rambla, or the Via Laietana, which flanks the area on the other side.

-At this arcaded plaça, reminiscent of a more modest version of St Mark’s Square in Venice, look out for Gaudí’s first piece of commissioned work for the city – lamp posts featuring dragon-headed serpents wrapped around the pole leading up to a winged helmet.
+At this arcaded plaça, reminiscent of a more modest version of St Mark’s Square in Venice, look out for Gaudí’s first piece of commissioned work for the city – lamp-posts featuring coiled dragon-headed serpents leading up to a winged helmet.

 It lacks the historic impact of the neighbouring Barri Gòtic, but the network of lively streets around El Raval is home to an eclectic cast of characters including artists, backpackers, punks, students and more.
 There are plenty of cool bars and vintage clothing stores, not to mention the colossal MACBA (Museu d’Art Contemporani de Barcelona; as impressive from outside as within).

 Built for Barcelona’s 1929 World Exposition, this water-, sound- and lightshow has been drawing tourists ever since.
-Sure, the Magic Fountain borders on the kitsch side – but who wouldn't stop to admire explosions of multicoloured water in sync with a cheesy 80s beat?
+Sure, the Magic Fountain borders on the kitsch side – but what’s not to love about jets of multicoloured water rising in sync to cheesy 1980s numbers and show-tunes?

 15. Seek out street art